-Incoterms can be recognized by a set of three-letter terms most commonly present in international contracts for sale of goods.
+Incoterms can be recognized by a set of three-letter terms most commonly present in international contracts for the sale of goods.
 These terms are incorporated into sales contracts to provide a standard solution for delivery costs, risks and responsibilities.
 When shipping goods internationally, it is thus important to be aware of the meanings of different terms of delivery.

-In total, there are 11 rules that define who is responsible for what in international transactions: EXW, FCA, FOB, FAS, CPT, CIF, CFR, CIP, DPU, DAP, DDP.
+In total, there are 11 rules that define who is responsible for what in international transactions: EXW, FCA, FOB, FAS, CPT, CIF, CFR, CIP, DPU, DAP, and DDP.
 Different Incoterms are used for different types of transportation.
 According to transportation, these terms are divided into two categories:

 The newest set of Incoterms known as Incoterms 2020 is the ninth official version of Incoterms and was published on September 10, 2019.
-The International Chamber of Commerce published the first work on international trade terms in 1923, but the first Incoterm were officially published in 1936 and updated in the years to come.
+The International Chamber of Commerce published the first work on international trade terms in 1923, but the first Incoterm was officially published in 1936 and updated in the years to come.

 While Incoterms are used to provide clarity about the transaction and international shipment rules, they can seem difficult to understand at first glance.
 To a layman, ‘CIF Incoterms’ might not mean much.
-Third party logistics companies like MyDello deal with Incoterms every day, but it’s very important that both the buyer and seller understand exactly what they are signing when agreeing to an international sales contract.
+Third-party logistics companies like MyDello deal with Incoterms every day, but it’s very important that both the buyer and seller understand exactly what they are signing when agreeing to an international sales contract.

 Additionally, some Incoterms determine if the cargo needs to be insured.
 Not understanding Incoterms means that you might end up with a much larger shipment cost than originally planned.
 As such, Incoterms are and should always be taken into account when calculating freight rate estimations.

 CFR, CIF and FAS Incoterms for example require the buyer to pay all costs at the port of destination and organize transportation from the port to the final destination.
-Unaware buyers might assume that the shipment will be delivered to the final destination and must deal with a bad surprise, when the shipment arrives at the port of destination.
+Unaware buyers might assume that the shipment will be delivered to the final destination and must deal with a bad surprise when the shipment arrives at the port of destination.

-For a shipment from London to Shanghai, Incoterm CIP Shanghai will mean that the UK seller will be responsible for transporting the goods to the destination assigned by the buyer, in this case Shanghai.
+For a shipment from London to Shanghai, Incoterm CIP Shanghai will mean that the UK seller will be responsible for transporting the goods to the destination assigned by the buyer, in this case, Shanghai.
 The risk, however, is transferred to the buyer upon loading the goods from the seller’s premises.
-According to CIP Incoterm, the seller must also insure the goods while transit in the buyer’s favor.
+According to CIP Incoterm, the seller must also insure the goods while transit in the buyer’s favour.

-If the goods happen to be damaged upon arrival and the seller’s insurance reimburses the buyer, because that was in the CIP contract.
+If the goods happen to be damaged upon arrival and the seller’s insurance reimburses the buyer because that was in the CIP contract.
 Under CPT, the buyer would carry the loss themselves.

 Thus it is important to understand the Incoterms related to your international shipment.
 For that, we must understand how Incoterms are read and what they mean.
-In general, Incoterms can be grouped into four categories according the responsibility they place on the seller and buyer:
+In general, Incoterms can be grouped into four categories according to the responsibility they place on the seller and buyer:

 As seen above, buyers should always pay attention to Incoterms when quoting delivery costs for any shipment type, whether by land, air or sea.
 Some Incoterms will place more responsibility on the seller, whereas others might seem attractive to the seller.
-In any case, it pays to be aware of possible delays in international shipments and always think of every scenario to find the best solution for you.
+In any case, it pays to be aware of possible delays in international shipments and always thinks of every scenario to find the best solution for you.